The frog model on Galton-Watson trees: Transience

 \section{Transience}

-In this brief section, we establish a basic transience result that applies for all rooted trees without leaves or pipes.
+In this brief section, we establish a basic transience result that applies for all rooted trees without leaves or pipes, {\RED i.e.\ all rooted trees whose non-root vertices have degree at least $3$}.
 Specifically, we obtain a lower bound on the value $\lambda_1(T):=\text{sup}\{\lambda:{\sf FM}^{(\lambda)}_T(\text{transience})=1\}$ with respect to the minimum degree of $T$, which is the direct analogue of the transience result achieved by Hoffman, Johnson, and Junge in \cite{HJJ1} for regular trees.

 \begin{remark} Note that the reason we refer to the quantity $\lambda_1(T)$ here (rather than $\lambda_c(T)$) is because we are working to achieve a result that applies for \emph{every} rooted tree without leaves or pipes, rather than just almost surely every tree generated by some offspring distribution.
-Hence, we cannot assume that the 0-1 law obtained in the previous section necessarily holds.
+Hence, we cannot assume that the {\BLUE $0$-$1$} law obtained in the previous section necessarily holds.
 Indeed, a counterexample is presented in Lemma \ref{lem:nontrivial-intermediate}. \end{remark}